In addition to all this Trump stuff, it appears like the bottom is falling out of the Hillary Clinton campaign.

 This country needs a deal maker.

-This country needs somebody can stand up for it, make good deals, and win in those deals.
+This country needs somebody who can stand up for it, make good deals, and win in those deals.

-Plus he's low energy.
+He's a doctor, plus he's low energy.

-I don't know that he's got the energy for the job, so forth.
+I don't know that he's got the energy for the job so forth.

-This is see, this is the thing.
+See, this is the thing.

-You talk about out of touch or disconnected or what have you?
+You talk about out of touch or disconnected or what have you.

-How in the world can anybody who pays attention to anything going on in this country, including media people?
+How in the world can anybody who pays attention to anything going on in this country, including media people, how in the world can people be shocked?

 That candidates opposing everything to do with amnesty and related issues on illegal immigration are prospering.